ChrisJr404/HackerToolkit/README.md

 **Your comprehensive suite for penetration testing and bug bounty hunting.**

-Whether you're a seasoned penetration tester or just starting out in the world of bug bounty hunting, HackerToolkit offers a curated selection of tools designed to enhance your hacking capabilities.
+Whether you're a seasoned penetration tester/red teamer or just starting out in the world of bug bounty hunting, HackerToolkit offers a curated selection of tools designed to enhance your hacking capabilities.
 This repository not only organizes these tools but provides information about them.
+Easily install all of them with one script.

 ## Features:
 - **Complete Tool Listings:** Access a meticulously organized list of tools included in the `install.sh` file, each with a detailed description to help you understand and choose the right tool for the right job.